fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

    - op_Implicit when both source and destination are nominal.

 3. Implements an opt-in warning when any of these are used (outside existing uses of upcasting)

+Type-directed conversions are used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.

 # Motivation